google/WebFundamentals/src/content/en/updates/2017/08/chrome-61-deprecations.md

 The [current HTML spec
 notes](https://html.spec.whatwg.org/multipage/window-object.html#windowproxy-defineownproperty)
-that this is an explicit violation of the JavaScript sepc.
+that this is an explicit violation of the JavaScript spec.
 As such, this ability is removed in Chrome 61.
 As of February 2016, Firefox is already in compliance.

 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=695385)